Consumer Rights: Facts vs Fiction

 Remember, don’t let yourself be pressurised into buying additional insurance at the rental desk if you do not want or require it.
 Leave the required deposit and make sure to read over the rental agreement before signing to ensure that it doesn’t include additional insurance or other unauthorised extra charges.

-For more car rental advice check out the following:
+For more car rental advice check out our car rental tips.

 5. ‘We’re not responsible for losing your item.
 Talk to the courier’

 There are a lot of benefits to shopping online but there are also a few negatives – one of the biggest being your item going missing during delivery.
-To rub salt into the wound there have been instances where consumers are confused about who to complain to as neither the trader nor the delivery company accepts responsibility.
+Sometimes consumers are confused about who to complain to as neither the trader nor the delivery company accepts responsibility.
 It can go back and forth with the consumer often left feeling fobbed off and at a loss as to how they can avail of their rights.

 For this situation Article 20 of the Consumer Rights Directive provides helpful clarity.
 If the trader offered a particular courier/delivery service (as is generally the case in ecommerce contracts) and this was not organised by you, then it is the trader who has responsibility for the goods until they are physically in your possession.
 However, if you organised your own courier/delivery service, or nominated someone else to receive the goods (e.g. a neighbour) then the trader’s responsibility ends the moment the goods are passed over to this third-party.